 The roots of Global MapAid go back to mapping small business support in Kosovo in 1999 by a local team, which benefitted development agencies working on job creation, so vital to peace-building.

-However, it was conceived in 2003 at the end of Rupert Douglas-Bate’s fellowship at Stanford University, when his team of students & faculty won a prize at the Business Association of Stanford Engineering Students summer competition.
+However, it was conceived in 2003 at the end of Rupert Douglas-Bate’s fellowship at Stanford University, sponsored by the Thomson Reuters Foundation, when his team of students & faculty won a prize at the Business Association of Stanford Engineering Students summer competition.
 Out of a field of some 30 contenders, the project came in the top three and won $5,000.

 The fellowship team, which consisted of 23 students and some faculty, then decided to start a social enterprise not-for-profit.
 Everyone was asked to suggest names and a blind ranking was made.
 Out popped the name “Global MapAid“.
 While we knew we wanted to “map poverty solutions” we have been slowly evolving our ideas ever since.